rust-lang/google-summer-of-code/README.md

 effort across multiple nodes.
-We may, however, also _reduce_ the proof effort when we can identify that any given proof necessarily continues to hold as the transitive closure of functions goverened by the contract has not been modified since the proof last completed.
+We may, however, also _reduce_ the proof effort when we can identify that any given proof necessarily continues to hold as the transitive closure of functions governed by the contract has not been modified since the proof last completed.

 We are looking for contributions in the following areas:
 1. A reachability- or impact analysis that, given a code change, determines which proofs require re-verification.
 2. A system that will shard proofs across multiple nodes and recombine their results.
-Multiple verification tools may be involved.
+Multiple verification tools may be involved, and tools may have varying performance characteristics.
+Load balancing could conceivably be done in a dynamic fashion (where communication between nodes is required, but this may be hard to accomplish with GitHub runners), or per a pre-computed distribution (mapping pre-defined sets of verification tasks to runners).
+In the latter (and likely more feasible) scenario the distribution should be easy to adjust via configuration files for we expect the set of verification tasks to change over time.

 **Expected result**

-A system that can run all verification tasks in under 1 hour, and for changes that do not impact any contract no actual verification tool is invoked.
+A system that can reliably run all verification tasks within a time limit (where that time limit needs to be determined empirically), and for changes that do not impact any contract no actual verification tool is invoked.

 **Desirable skills**